35K

 Spring

 March, April and May are considered the best times to opt for the Everest Helicopter Tour.
-One of the reasons is the flight-friendly weather conditions.
-The days are warm, nights are cool and the weather is stable.
-The temperatures can range between -10°C to 5°C during the daytime.
-At night, the temperature ranges between -15°C to -20°C. Therefore, the spring months are ideal for sightseeing tours, including that of the Everest.
-The clear mornings reveal the Everest, Ama Dablam, Lhotse, and the Khumbu Glaciers in their best forms.
-Overall, the skies are clear and days are calmer, proving favorable for helicopter flights.
+One of the reasons being the flight friendly weather conditions.
+The days are warm in spring.
+The nights are usually cool.
+Spring weather in regarded as stable.
+The temperatures can range somewhere between -10°C to 5°C during the daytime.
+And at night they can be as low as -15°C to -20°C. With such conditions the spring months are ideal for sightseeing tours.
+And that tour includes that of the Everest.
+The clear mornings reveal the Everest, Ama Dablam, Lhotse and the Khumbu Glaciers in their best forms.
+Overall, the skies are clear and days are calmer.
+It proves to be favorable for helicopter flights.

 Autumn